-Chet Rowan is an adjunct Welding Instructor at the Main Campus in Piedmont.
+Chet Rowan is a part-time Welding Instructor at the Main Campus in Piedmont.
 Chet has 43 years of experience in the welding field in oil and gas, nuclear, boilers, gas turbines, fabrication, and teaching.
 He has worked for General Electric, BF Shaw, PCI Energy Services, and Zurn.
 In his free time, Chet enjoys fishing, traveling, and hunting.

-A.S., Business Administration, Southern Wesleyan, 2003 Certificate in Welding, Crawford County Vocational School, 1974 Certificate, Welding Instructor, NCCER, 2020 Certificate, Core Curricula Instructor, NCCER, 2020 Certificate, Pipe Fitting Instructor, NCCER, 2020 as a pipe welder.
-He has taught welding for around 19 years at multiple South Carolina Technical Colleges and Career Centers.
-In his free time, Jon enjoys spending time with his family, hunting, fishing, and projects around the house.
+A.S., Business Administration, Southern Wesleyan, 2003 Certificate in Welding, Crawford County Vocational School, 1974 Certificate, Welding Instructor, NCCER, 2020 Certificate, Core Curricula Instructor, NCCER, 2020 Certificate, Pipe Fitting Instructor, NCCER, 2020